 - identifying, considering and recommending candidates for membership on our Board; - overseeing the process of evaluating the performance of our Board; and - advising our Board on other corporate governance matters.

-During the fiscal year ended December 31, 2017, the Nominating and Corporate Governance Committee met once, including telephonic meetings.
+During the fiscal year ended December 31, 2018, the Nominating and Corporate Governance Committee did not meet.

 Director Selection Process